Kevin Knight

 Kevin Knight (born January 1, 1997) is an American professional wrestler.
-He is signed to the American professional wrestling promotion All Elite Wrestling (AEW), where he is one-half of the tag team JetSpeed with "Speedball" Mike Bailey.
-He is also signed to the Japanese promotion New Japan Pro-Wrestling (NJPW), where he is one-half of the tag team Intergalactic Jet Setters with Kushida.
-In NJPW, he is a former two-time IWGP Junior Heavyweight Tag Team Champion.
-He has also made appearances for promotions such as Major League Wrestling (MLW), Game Changer Wrestling (GCW), Total Nonstop Action Wrestling (TNA), and Ring of Honor (ROH).
+As of March 2025, he is signed to American promotion All Elite Wrestling (AEW), where he is a member of the Don Callis Family.
+As of July 2020, he is also signed to Japanese promotion New Japan Pro-Wrestling (NJPW).
+He also makes appearances for partner promoton Consejo Mundial de Lucha Libre (CMLL).